mastapiggy/notes/git/workflow.md

 3. Edit files locally
 4. Review and commit changes
 5. Push new branch to GitHub
+6. Review on GitHub and create a Pull Request *PR*
 -----

 ## Cloning Repository from GitHub